FelcyS/devices/README.md

-# This repo has code used in my projects
+# This repo is to backup code used in my projects